natsuhiko/rasqual/README.md

 # rasqual
-Robust Allele Specific Quantification and quality controL
+Robust Allele Specific Quantification and quality controL by nk5